 “It wasn’t even that we were asking to have the fine dropped.
 We were just saying, ‘Let’s do this when we’re at least operational.’
 The city denied that and basically said, ‘The trial is happening next week whether you show up or not,’” Billurcu tells Eater.
 “You know, when you don’t show up, they just find you guilty.
 You’d think seven months of being closed would be punishment enough, but apparently not.”
 Eater has reached out to Montreal’s municipal court for comment.

-Le Ritz has been closed since March when the first wave COVID-19-related closures were enforced, and elected not to reopen in the summer because public health guidelines regarding social distance meant the business wouldn’t be viable.
+Le Ritz has been closed since March, when the first wave of COVID-19-related closures were enforced, and elected not to reopen in the summer because public health guidelines regarding social distance meant the business wouldn’t be viable.
 The venue has endured seven months without revenue, with assistance from the federal rent relief program, under which businesses (with landlord buy-in) need only pay 25 percent of their rent.
 “Twenty-five percent might not seem like a lot, but with an extra $2,000 in fines, when you don’t have any money coming in, it’s hard.
 We’re hanging on by a thread.
 I’m just looking for the city to have a little bit of sympathy.”

 According to Billurcu, Le Ritz didn’t receive any noise complaints for its roughly first decade of existence.
 (When it opened in 2008, it was called Il Motore; the name change happened in 2014).
 “But in 2017, we started to get noise complaints.
 The neighbourhood is changing.
 It’s not what it once was, but we’ve tried as best we can to be respectful of our neighbours and have done anything we can.”
-That includes going door-to-door to hand out notices to open communication lines, as well as undertaking the aforementioned modifications to the space.
+That includes going door-to-door to hand out notices to open communication lines, as well as undertaking the modifications mentioned above to the space.

-“At this point I just want the city to throw out the case.
+“At this point, I just want the city to throw out the case.
 I’m just tired.
 The pandemic is stressful enough.
 We have no revenue.
 I think we’ve been punished enough.”